AustinTSchaffer/Notebook/AwsCertification/solutions-architect-associate/Practice Test 1.md

 - Took a practice test to check my baseline understanding of the topics on this exam.
 - Failed with a result of **55% correct**.
-- Spent 2 hours and 10 minutes in total (took breaks, :cat: wanted food)
+- Spent 1 hour and 22 minutes in total (took breaks, :cat: wanted food)

 ## Domain 1: Resiliency